The Washington Nationals baseball club introduced its 50-50 raffle in September 2014. The first winner took home $3,087.50.

 Those donations were split evenly between Nationals Philanthropies and various local nonprofits.

-Now, though, the Nats’ 50-50 raffle is available to fans both in the park and at home.
+The Nats’ 50-50 raffle is now available to fans both in the park and at home.